lhbelfanti/ahbcc/README.md

 #### Necessary files to start the database

-To connect to the database we need to define a `.env` file in the root of the project.
-It should contain the following environment variables
+To connect to the database create a `.env` file in the root of the project or rename the provided [.env.example](.env.example).

+This file should contain the following environment variables:
 ```
 DB_NAME=<Database name>
 DB_USER=<Database username>